Maxolotikashvili/Slider/README.md

-# Vertical-Slider
+# Slider
-Vertical Slider made with css and vanilla javascript
+Slider made with css and vanilla javascript